-Dunham was the representative for Indiana’s 3rd congressional district and was a Democrat.
+Dunham was the representative for Indiana’s 3rd congressional district as a Democrat.
 He served from 1853 to 1855.

 He was previously the representative for Indiana’s 2nd congressional district as a Democrat from 1851 to 1853; and the representative for Indiana’s 2nd congressional district as a Democrat from 1849 to 1851.